Showing posts with label boudin blanc. Show all posts

 www.flickr.com/photos/stone-soup/3500639454/

-chopped onions fried in butter, flavored with nutmeg and a gentle touch of garlic.
-When the beef and onions are done, they are placed in a casserole that has been prepared with mashed potatoes on the bottom and on the sides; then all will be covered with more mashed potatoes and placed in the oven.
-When the mashed potatoes on the top turn a golden brown, grated parmesan cheese may be added, and the dish is ready to be served.
+The French Hachis Parmentier is made with ground beef and chopped onions fried in butter, flavored with nutmeg and a gentle touch of garlic.
+Once the beef and onions are browned, they are placed in a casserole dish lined with mashed potatoes.
+The mixture is then covered with another layer of potatoes and baked.
+To help the top achieve a perfect golden brown, grated Parmesan cheese may be added before serving.

 Hachis Parmentier

-Hachis Parmentier, for beef and Hachis Parmentier d'Agneau for lamb, were named after Antoine-Augustin Parmentier.
-He was a pharmacist and agronomist who popularized potatoes in France in the middle of the 18th century.
-By making the French eat potatoes Parmentier saved several millions from starvation.
-The dishes named after him were already French comfort foods and on French restaurant menus by the 1850s.
+Hachis Parmentier (made with beef) and Hachis Parmentier d’Agneau (made with lamb) were named after Antoine-Augustin Parmentier, a pharmacist and agronomist who popularized potatoes in France in the mid-18th century.
+By encouraging the French to adopt the potato, Parmentier saved millions from starvation during a period of frequent wheat crop failures.
+At the time, many French people incorrectly believed potatoes were poisonous.
+The dishes named in his honor were already established French comfort foods on restaurant menus by the 1850s.

 Antoine-Augustin Parmentier